Yes, I Have A Process For It

 Look at mutual friends a.
 If know most of them personally or through a FB group, confirm. b.
 If don't know any of them, dig deeper.

 Look at timeline posts a.
 If posts are interesting, relevant and cover topics of interest, consider confirming. b.
-If posts are radical, feel "off" or make it clear that we should not/would not be "friends" - delete.
+If posts are radical, feel "off" or make it clear that we should not/would not be "friends" in real life - delete.

 And, that is pretty much my process!
 I have to say that I have made a few errors in haste.
-However, I am happy to “unfriend” those folks once I discover that we would never/could never be “friends” in real life.
+However, I am happy to “unfriend” those folks once I discover the mistake.
+Social media is a lovely place if you are discerning.
+I get a lot of enjoyment each time I open the app.
+But, you have to be cautious or you get negative "stuff" in your feed and life it too short for that.

 If you are my FB friend, and you are reading this, know that I am grateful to travel this path with you.
 Also, I have to confess, I am a little curious about how you handle your friend requests.
 Care to share?